maa-targino/Playbook-Ansible/README.md

 Ansible playbook deployment
 ==========================

-## 1.0 Introduction:
+## 1. Introduction:

-- This is an Ansible playbook that is used to automate the installation of a Wordpress application in a localhost server.
+This is an Ansible playbook that is used to automate the installation of a Wordpress application in a localhost server.
-- For this procedure we will use the local user to require the installation.
+For this procedure we will use the local user to require the installation.

 ### 1.1 Add root permissions to a local user:
 #### 1.1.1 Access the sudoers folder with this command line:

 >user@ubuntu:~$ sudo visudo

-#### 1.1.2 Go to *User privilege specification* section;
+#### 1.1.2 Go to *User privilege specification* file section;

+>#User privilege specification yes
+root  ALL=(ALL>ALL) ALL

-#### 1.1.3 Under the previous line add the following instructions:
+#### 1.1.3 Add the following instructions just below the previous line:

 >user  ALL=(ALL:ALL) NOPASSWD: ALL

-## 2.0 Deployment requirements:
+## 2. Deployment requirements:

 - **SSH Server**
 - **Ansible**